uppsala-makerspace/loerdagskurser/docs/regler.md

     - For young certified laser operators, there must be an adult present to be allowed to use the laser cutter.
       The goal is to prevent accidents.
-    - Minors must work in groups of at least 2.
+    - Minors must work in groups of 2.
       The goal is to prevent accidents.

 ## 🇸🇪 Matlagning (🇬🇧 Cooking course)